software-mansion/starknet.py/docs/account_creation.rst

 ================

-An account is needed to start interacting with StarkNet.
+An account is needed to start interacting with Starknet.
 If you don't have one there are a few ways of creating one programmatically:

  - using DeployAccount transaction